 As with most cases like this, our family was completely unaware of kidney disease, its prevalence, its causes, how to prevent it or indeed, how to live with it.
 It is staggering to think that an estimated 1 in 10 people – both in Ireland and the U.S. – may have chronic kidney disease, and many may not know it.
 What we learned was a case of too little, too late – despite Dad reacting positively to dialysis 3 times a week and sticking to a renal diet, after a brief period of stability, his condition declined and he lost his fight less than 6 months later.

-On March 28th 2017, I embark on a 2-month expedition with International Mountain Guides to climb to the summit of Mt.
-Everest, at 8,848m / 29,029ft, the tallest mountain on earth.
-More than anything, I wish Dad was still alive to see me attempt this, but that not being possible, I have dubbed this climb – my sixth of the seven summits – the Gerry Condon Memorial Expedition.
-I intend to honor his memory by raising money for a very worthy and relevant charity – the American Kidney Fund.
+More than anything, I wish Dad was still alive to see me attempt this, but that not being possible, I have dubbed this climb – my sixth of the seven summits – the Gerry Condon Memorial Expedition – Mt.
+Vinson Edition.
+Once again, I intend to honor his memory by raising money for a very worthy and relevant charity – the American Kidney Fund.

 Please join me in the fight against kidney disease by making a donation today – and please subscribe to the blog for updates from my upcoming adventure!